Sophie Barker: Biography

-Barker left University College London after two years to become a full-time singer, signing to Sony Records in 1996 with fellow singer Kate Holmes under the name "Sirenes".
-They released three singles, "Blind", "Deep End", and "Sun Don't Shine", before splitting up at the end of 1997.
+Barker left University College London after two years to become a full-time singer, signing to Sony Records in 1996 with fellow singer Kate Holmes under the name “Sirenes”.
+They released three singles, Blind, Deep End, and Sun Don't Shine, before splitting up at the end of 1997.

-Barker appeared on the final two tracks of English house band Groove Armada's 1999 sophomore album Vertigo.
+Barker appeared on the final two tracks of English house band Groove Armada's second album Vertigo (1999).

-Barker contributed to three songs on the Zero 7 album Simple Things (2001), including their biggest hit, "Destiny", which she also sings alongside fellow vocalist Sia.
-Barker also co-wrote and sang on "In the Waiting Line" - which appeared on the popular Garden State soundtrack - and "Spinning".
-She also contributed to the follow-up 2004 Zero 7 album When It Falls, co-writing the songs "Passing By" and "In Time".
+Barker contributed to three songs on the Zero 7 album Simple Things (2001), including their biggest hit, Destiny, accompanied by fellow vocalist Sia.
+Barker also co-wrote and sang on In the Waiting Line – which appeared on the popular Garden State soundtrack – and Spinning.
+She also contributed to the follow-up 2004 Zero 7 album When It Falls, co-writing the songs Passing By and In Time.

 Barker collaborated with musician KK in 2004 to release Lullaby, an album of night-time songs for children.
-That same year, she appeared as a backing vocalist on Sia's album Colour the Small One, appearing on the track "Natale's Song".
+That same year, she appeared as a backing vocalist on Sia's album Colour the Small One, appearing on the track Natale's Song.
 She followed this with a solo album entitled Earthbound, released in 2005.
-Barker has also worked with The Egg ("Walking Away"), electronica artists Grooverider ("Time and Space"), Groove Armada ("Inside My Mind (Blue Skies)" and "Your Song") and the acid-jazz duo Muki ("I Don't Want to Know").
-Barker was featured in a 2006 British Airways UK television campaign, singing a cover version of John Denver's "Leaving on a Jet Plane".
+Barker has also worked with The Egg ("Walking Away"), electronica artists Grooverider (Time, Space), Groove Armada (Inside My Mind (Blue Skies), Your Song) and the acid-jazz duo Muki ("I Don't Want to Know").
+Barker was featured in a 2006 British Airways UK television campaign, singing a cover version of John Denver's Leaving on a Jet Plane.
 Barker also featured as a guest singer on Quiet Letters by Bliss, and then collaborated and provided vocals for their album entitled No One Built This Moment.